Your feedback to us

 - A complaint about the Students' Union.

 - A complaint about matters which have already or are under consideration by the Office or the Independent Adjudicator for Higher Education (OIA), a court or tribunal.

 The University has a three-stage complaints resolution procedure.
 The information below outlines in brief how to make a complaint, but you are asked to consult the Student Complaints Resolution Procedure for more comprehensive information.

 Informal channels (Stage 1)

 Occasionally there are disputes of a personal nature.
 These are rare, but cannot be ruled out in a large organisation like a university.
-Personal difficulties may arise if you believe that another student or a member of staff is discriminating against you or harassing you on grounds of personal dislike or broader prejudice.
+Personal difficulties may arise if you believe that another student or a member of staff is discriminating against your or harassing you on the grounds of personal dislike or broader prejudice.
 In such circumstances you may take the matter up with your Personal Tutor, who will help you refer the issue to the appropriate authority.
-If you do not feel comfortable doing this, you may contact the Students’ Union’s Education Officer or the Student Advice Centre for support.
+If you do not feel comfortable doing this, you may contact the Students' Union Education Officer or the Student Advice Centre for support.